wunderay/chattr/README.md

-# Web Application Development Final Project
+# Chattr Social Media Website

+A social media website built on Bootstrap, Express.js, Node.js, and MongoDB.

-Designed and Created by Raymond Wu alone.
+Designed and Created by Raymond Wu.

 Video link: https://youtu.be/iiBxr0rFZRg

-Joseph Heikoff abandonned this project.